noobapoo99/Latest_portfolio/README.md

 ## Note
-Few functions are not working on the website due to the size of files
+Few functions are not working on the website due to the size of files ..
+Working on those changes

 # Apoorv Nath Tripathi's Portfolio